MCLegoMan/Luminance/readme.md

   - Luminance comes with a bunch of these by default, but you can add your own too!
 - **Adds shaders that have been used in previous minecraft versions.**
   - _Requires [Perspective](https://modrinth.com/mod/mclegoman-perspective) or [Souper Secret Settings](https://modrinth.com/mod/souper-secret-settings)._
-- **Fixes Shader Namespace Bugs.**
-  - Minecraft doesn't use namespaces for shaders and shader textures, Luminance fixes that.
 - **Compatibility**
   - Luminance takes care of rendering shaders, so you don't have to!
   - You can check if Iris Shaders are enabled using Luminance.